About Us

 My passion for working with children began in 1998 during a life-changing trip to an orphanage in Mexico, shaping my commitment to service.
 I earned my degree in Social Work from Xavier University and have spent nearly 20 years in education, social work, and childcare.

 I live with my husband, Daniel, our daughter, Adela, four cats, and a dog.
 In my free time, I run a photography business and love to travel.
-I’m thrilled to be part of WCCNS and look forward to meeting all our new families!
+I’m thrilled to be part of WCP and look forward to meeting all our new families!

 The WCCNS Board (2025-26)